gaehlerm/SoftwareEngineering/README.md

 # 1. Introduction to software engineering

 Copyright Marco Gähler, all rights reserved.

+Please give me feedback on the book.
+Either as a merge request or by email, marco.gaehler@gmx.ch

 This is a book about software engineering, similar to Clean Code by Robert Martin.
 So far it is only a rough draft.
 There is still a lot to write.
 Especially some chapters feel like they were too short.
 Anyone who feels like it may help improving this book.
 Just create an MR. And my English could be better...